UE Lleida

 Unió Esportiva Lleida was a Spanish football team based in Lleida, in the autonomous community of Catalonia.
 It was founded as Lérida Balompié-AEM on 30 October 1939, and became Unión Deportiva Lérida in 1947, after a merger with CD Leridano.
 It held home matches at Camp d´Esports, with a 13,500-seat capacity.
-It was dissolved in 2011.
-The soul of the club was reformed as Lleida Esportiu.
+It was dissolved in 2011 due to debts of €28 million, then acquired by a local entrepreneur and renamed Lleida Esportiu.

 Lleida adopted the Catalan version of its name in 1978.
 The club spent most of its history in the lower divisions, but in the early 1950s and early 1990s, the club won promotion to La Liga.

 During the 1990s the club was managed by Mané, Juande Ramos and Víctor Muñoz, all of whom subsequently became successful managers with other clubs.
 From 1987 the club organised its own summer trophy, the Ciutat de Lleida Trophy.

 History

 Early Lleida football clubs

 Football was first introduced to Lleida in 1910 by Manuel Azoz, a Barcelona business man.
 Among the earliest clubs in the city were Montserrat, founded in 1913 by Marist Brothers, and FC Lleida founded in 1914.
 Both played their early games in the district of Pla d’en Gardeny.
 In 1915, the Associació Cultural Lleidatana was founded by Catalan nationalists.

 By 1917 two other clubs, Club Colonial and Athlètic Metalúrgic, began playing at the Camp de Mart.
-In 1918 FC Joventut was formed by left-wing Catalan republicans and during the 1920s they emerged as the city’s strongest side.
+In 1918 FC Joventut was formed by left-wing Catalan republicans and during the 1920s they emerged as the city's strongest side.

 In 1919, Lleida became the first club to use the Camp d´Esports, but this team was dissolved in 1927.
 Other clubs of the 1920s included AE Lleida Calaveres, Lleida Sport Club and AEM Lleida, all of which disappeared during the 1930s.